Aarhus-Psychiatry-Research/CARE-ML/README.md

 [tests]: https://github.com/Aarhus-Psychiatry-Research/psycop-common/actions?workflow=Tests
 [black]: https://github.com/psf/black

-# care-ml: Predicting use of restraint on psychiatric inpatients using electronic health data and machine learning
+# CaRE-ML: Predicting use of restraint on psychiatric inpatients using electronic health data and machine learning

 This repository was developed as a part of the product Master’s Thesis in Cognitive Science by: